Skip to main content

 The Modes of Development (7)

-We return now to bodily-kinisthetic intelligence.
+We return now to bodily-kinesthetic intelligence.

 With regards to this intelligence it is especially difficult to see how it might develop though all the major bands (and accompanying levels) of development.

-There is a sense in which the overall perspective with which one views kinisthetic intelligence can itself undergo change.
+There is a sense in which the overall perspective with which one views kinesthetic intelligence can itself undergo change.
 However, as we all know special proficiency in this regard is not itself a necessary prerequisite for full development.

 However directly and indirectly it is indeed very significant in our culture.